zarusz/SlimMessageBus/docs/intro.md

 ## Dependency resolver

-SMB uses dependency resolver to obtain instances of the declared consumers (class instances that implement `IConsumer<>`, `IHandler<>`).
+SMB uses dependency resolver to obtain instances of the declared consumers (class instances that implement `IConsumer<>` or `IHandler<>`).
 There are few plugins available that allow to integrate SMB with your favorite DI library.

 The consumer/handler is typically resolved from DI container when the message arrives and needs to be handled.
 SMB does not maintain a reference to that object instance after consuming of the message - this gives user the ability to decide is the consumer/handler should be a singleton, transient, or scoped (to the message being processed or ongoing web-request) and when it should be disposed.

 The disposal of the consumer instance obtained by the DI is typically handled by the DI (if the consumer implements `IDisposable`).
 By default SMB creates a child DI scope for every arriving message (`.IsMessageScopeEnabled(true)`) and after the message is processed, SMB disposes that child DI scope - with that the DI will dispose the consumer instance and its injected collaborators.

-Now, in some special situations you might want SMB to dispose the consumer instance after the message has been processed - you can enable that with `.DisposeConsumerEnabled(true)`.
+Now, in some special situations you might want SMB to dispose of the consumer instance after the message has been processed - you can enable that with `.DisposeConsumerEnabled(true)`.
 This setting will make SMB dispose the consumer instance if only it implements the `IDisposable` interface.